 - WRS 5101 (3 credits),

-- One course from a WRS core area of Hydrology, Environmental Chemistry, and Limnology, and
+- 9 credits from WRS core areas of Hydrology, Environmental Chemistry, and Limnology.